-Many Limble Users need to do work in areas that have no wifi or cellular signal -- walk-in refrigerators, roof-tops, deep in a mine shaft, or on a remote farm.
-Offline mode allows you to complete tasks and view your asset information without access to the internet, on both the mobile app and your browser.
+Offline mode allows you to complete tasks and view information without access to the internet, on both the mobile app and your browser.
 Once you reconnect to the internet, any work that was completed while offline will be updated.

 Limble automatically detects when you no longer have sufficient wifi or cellular signal by displaying a banner at the bottom of the screen stating that Limble is running in offline mode.

-When in offline mode you will still be able to open tasks and complete them:
+When in offline mode, you will still be able to work on open tasks.

-You can also cache asset files so more information is accessible while offline.
-Keep in mind that this can take several minutes depending on how much asset information you have.
+On desktop you can also cache files, so more information is accessible while offline.
+Keep in mind that this can take several minutes, depending on how much asset information you have.

-When a wifi/cellular signal returns, Limble will detect the signal and send any updates to the server:
+When a wifi or cellular signal returns, Limble will detect the signal and send any updates to the server.

-If the app doesn’t automatically reconnect when a wifi/cellular signal returns, you can double-click on the globe in the “offline mode” banner.
+If the app doesn’t automatically reconnect when a wifi or cellular signal returns, you can double-click on the globe in the “offline mode” banner.
 A dialog box will appear asking if you want to disable offline mode.